bruno-lang/bruno-lang.github.io/glossary/index.md

 In the bruno programming system the [formalism](#formalism) has been designed so that its properties allow to develop software in a particular way.
-This applies from program design up to deployment, mainteinance, testing.
+This applies from program design up to deployment, maintenance, testing.
 The concerns span...

 ### Local Reasoning